Fabiantjoeaon/portfolio-2020/src/markdown-pages/changeroo.md

 </div>
 <div class="content__right">

-Some of the functionalities I had to build include:
+I was responsible for:

-- Communication and passing on user roles to the Web Interface through <a href="https://firebase.google.com/">Google Firebase</a>.
+- \- Communication and passing on user roles to the Web Interface through <a href="https://firebase.google.com/">Google Firebase</a>.
-- Registration and authentication (both local and with JWT for use with Firebase).
+- \- Registration and authentication (both local and with JWT for use with Firebase).
-- Managing stakeholders, organisations, and the data that is needed to create a Theory of Change.
+- \- Managing stakeholders, organisations, and the data that is needed to create a Theory of Change.
-- Build the ToC Academy, a page where users could read in on how to use the application, and important papers regarding change.
+- \- Build the ToC Academy, a page where users could read in on how to use the application, and important papers regarding change.
 This was achieved using an external Wordpress website as a JSON API, pulling and converting this data in through my back-end, and then caching it with Redis.

 </div>
 </div>